paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

  - fixed geometric mean on metrics
  - confirmed changes to performance_monitor still seems to match manual benchmark and make sense
-   - this was not very rigorous, we still need unittests at some point.
+   - this was not very rigorous, we still need unit tests at some point.
    - checked that benchmark without comparison still saturates, it does
    - manually counted the number of flops in fhv_minimal, performance_monitor output matches.